DrGFreeman/rps-cv-data-science/README.md

 Jupyter Lab or Jupyter Notebook can then be launched from the *base* environment and the desired kernel (conda environment) selected within Jupyter.

 ### Interactive widgets in Jupyter Lab
-To use the interactive widgets in jupyter lab, the ipywidgets jupyter lab extension must be install with the following command:
+To use the interactive widgets in jupyter lab, the ipywidgets jupyter lab extension must be installed with the following command:

 ```
 (rps-cv) $ jupyter labextension install @jupyter-widgets/jupyterlab-manager